EDINBURGH 20-MILERS

 Pages

-We've got the second of this year's Extra rides coming up on Saturday (28th).
+We've got the fourth of this summer's Extra rides coming up on Saturday (30th).
+It promises to be a particularly pleasant run through some scenic East Lothian countryside.

 Time and place

-As always, there is no need to let us know in advance whether or not you plan to come along.
-Just turn up if you have a mind to.
+There is no need to let us know in advance whether you intend to join us.
+If you plan to attend, just turn up at the appointed time and place.

 Leader: Alan